uzhojiakbar/housing/README.md

-# Getting Started with Create React App
+# Getting Started with Create Housing App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# Started on 27.11.2022

+This is housing project [React App]

 ## Available Scripts